flare-foundation/verifier-indexer-api/CONTRIBUTING.md

 Use the template in `src/config/web2/pull_request_template.md` and follow the checklist.

 This will undergo an initial review by the Flare team and then be submitted to the Management Group for voting.
+If accepted, the changes will be applied and rolled out in phases: first on Songbird and on Flare network.